 A Mayo Clinic specialist in pediatric blood diseases talks with a child about his condition.

 Each year, Mayo Clinic doctors diagnose and treat thousands of people who have blood or bone marrow disease, many of whom benefit from bone marrow transplant.
-Mayo Clinic performs more bone marrow transplants than any other center in the United States.
+Mayo Clinic is one of the largest providers of bone marrow transplants in the United States.

 Mayo Clinic's bone marrow transplant teams in Arizona, Florida and Minnesota are leaders and innovators in a range of bone marrow transplant options:

 Mayo Clinic specialists have been performing bone marrow transplants since 1963.
 They have completed nearly 10,000 successful transplants and contributed to the science of transplantation, making bone marrow transplant safer and improving the lives of people who need them.